eoda-dev/py-shiny-templates/starlette-oauth/README.md

 uvicorn app:app
 ```

-Login with your GitLab credentials
+Then navigate to [http://localhost:8000](http://localhost:8000) and login with your GitLab credentials.